Independence by Design™

 Ryan Tansom

 Independence by Design™ is a framework to help owner-operators get out of the weeds and lead from the boardroom.
 I built it because I lived this trap.
 In 2009, I joined my dad in our $21M family business.
 We turned it around and sold it for eight figures in 2014 — enough to pay off debt, cover taxes, let my dad retire, and leave me with a chunk of cash at 27.
 But the sale gutted our team, systems, and identity.
 It looked like a win, but it didn’t feel like freedom.
 I bawled in the driveway.
 After 450+ interviews, thousands of owners, and multiple ventures, I saw the real issue: we didn’t know the difference between being owners and operators.
 Our goals weren’t aligned.
 And we had no framework to guide us.
 That’s why I built iBD — to help owners avoid regret, reclaim their time, grow real equity value, and build a business that gives them freedom — whether they stay, scale, or sell.
-This show is the one I wish I had. ----- This is a co-hosted episode with Kim Clark, iBD's Chief Revenue Officer.
-Kim spent years at ITR Economics before joining iBD, and her background in economic forecasting and revenue operations runs all through this conversation.
-Ryan and Kim recorded this as both a standalone episode and an introduction to the Profit War Room workshop — and yes, the protein powder story that opens it came from a real text exchange with Ryan's buddy Michael the week before recording.
+This show is the one I wish I had. ----- This co-hosted episode features Kim Clark, iBD's Chief Revenue Officer and Ryan's regular co-host on the podcast.
+Before joining iBD, Kim spent years at ITR Economics, bringing deep expertise in economic forecasting and revenue operations—insights that shape much of the discussion throughout the show.

 #494: Ryan & Kim | How to Design an Annual Executive Compensation Plan